AncAinu/code-demo/README.md

 Services holds the core logic of the app, while viewmodels holds the logic of display, services are on a higher level and should be reusable by many different viewmodels.
 DataService is the best example, we could have viewmodels using an ApiService directly but then we keep the data on a per-viewmodel basis, hindering the ability to share data accross the app.

+### Bindings

+Reached a certain point, we want to retain data into services.
+The problem we face is that, if service retain data which are used by many clients (viewmodels), then they [the clients] need to get notified that the data was updated.
+There is many reasons which make closures, kvo or notifications bad design, and reactive frameworks a good solution, although, since we do not want to bring "too much" to that code demo (and most reactive frameworks are easily too much), we'll use a small class `Dynamic` which copy some basic principles of reactive programming and can be easily understood by anyone.
+It just makes us able to attach listeners to the variable changes.

 ### Dependencies

 The project use cocoapods as a dependency manager, for the purpose of this project, because it is the most used.